Teachings: Yom Kippur

-This page was created after receiving letters from a) a woman in rural Romania b) a homebound man and his wife and c) friends who felt very uncomfortable in the local synagogue and d) friends whose children were unwilling to go back to synagogue due to boredom.
+This page was created after receiving letters from a) a woman in rural Romania, b) a homebound man and his wife, c) friends who felt very uncomfortable in the local synagogue, and d) friends whose children were unwilling to go back to synagogue due to boredom.

 Jews take collective responsibility for the moral targets that get missed in life.
 At least ten days before Rosh HaShannah prayers called Selihot are added where, having empathy for ourselves as only human, we admit personal and collective ownership of the full range of problematic human behaviors: